glebuben/PMLDL-Assignment-1/reports/Solution Building.md

 Fine-tuning is an expensive process in terms of computations.
 Therefore, I used only 1 epoch

+Saved version of this model can be found in ../models
 ### Results

 For evaluation of my model I used [blue score](https://en.wikipedia.org/wiki/BLEU) and [meteor score](https://en.wikipedia.org/wiki/METEOR)